 Your typical day starts with a continental buffet breakfast at your inn – delicious fresh baked bread, local cheeses, cereal, fruit, coffee and juice – which gives you the energy needed for a full day of inn-to-inn hiking.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or bring some money for a stop in one of the alpine restaurants along your route.
 Most of the hotels and mountain inns will sell picnic lunches if they are ordered the night before.
 Reminders will be included in your route notes.
 Soon you’ll be out on the trail for 7-9 hours, with detailed directions to get you to your next stop.

 You should finish your hike around 4-5 pm, giving you time to wash up and relax followed by dinner at your inn.
-These are multi-course feasts, often featuring local French and Swiss specialties, and will definitely be hearty, filling, well-earned and very delicious.
+These are multi-course feasts, often featuring local Swiss specialties, and will definitely be hearty, filling, well-earned and very delicious.

 Zinal – A slightly easier day leads you over a minor pass and gives you a chance to further explore the Val d’Anniviers, an unforgettable valley with a great blend of ancient villages, quiet trails, and breathtaking views.

-Capped by the stunning Weisshorn mountain, this is a quiet, wonderful valley with surprising views around every corner.
+Capped by the stunning Weisshorn Mountain, this is a quiet, wonderful valley with surprising views around every corner.
 Stay at a hiker’s inn at the base of the valley.

 Zermatt – Your final pass brings us up to more grand views of the Weisshorn and Dom, two of Switzerland’s highest mountains, before dropping down to the valley where you catch a short train ride to Zermatt.